nowaalex/af-react-grid/README.md

 * `resizerChildren` and `resizerClassName` props are passed deep to all nested `Container`s, so you want to declare these props only on root `Container`.
 Of course they may be overriden anywhere;
 * `maxHeight`, `minHeight`, `maxWidth`, `minWidth` are considered even if not declared inline, because their values are taken from `getComputedStyle` before drag starts;
 * Want to have a super-highly customized `Resizer`? `resizerChildren` prop allows you to render custom child elements, which could be easily styled;
+* localStorageKey prop is passed down to children with child index added, like `someGridName_0_2`, until overriden;

 ## Tooltips